ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

 1. An experiment id
 2. The path to a pbt parameter file (see below) that defines the tc1 hyperparameters

-The experiment id is again used to as the name of the experiments directory into which the model output will be written as mentioned above.
+The experiment id is again used as the name of the experiments directory into which the model output will be written, as mentioned above.
 For example, given the location of the `scripts` directory as `workflows/pbt/scripts` and an experiment id of `r1`, the experiments directory will be `workflows/pbt/experiments/r1`.

 `sbatch_run_pbt.sh` ultimately calls `sbatch` to submit the job defined in `scripts/pbt.sbatch`.
-That file can be copied and or edited as appropriate, setting the queue, walltime, python, etc. for your HPC machine.
+That file can be copied and edited as appropriate, setting the queue, walltime, python, etc. for your HPC machine.
 It is currently configured for NERSC's Cori system.

 ### Hyperparameter Configuration File ###